128technology/docs/docs/cc_fips_conductor_install.md

 2. When the Setup Utility window appears, use the left and right arrow keys to navigate to the `Save & Exit` tab.

  ![Setup Utility](/img/setup-menu-prompt.png)
-3. Use the up and down arrow keys to highlight the boot device in the the Boot Override list.
+3. Use the up and down arrow keys to highlight the USB device in the the Boot Override list.

  ![Boot Override list](/img/1x00_boot-override.png)
 4. Press Enter to confirm boot from the USB device.